 Palace Green Library Redevelopments

-As part of the Durham Project, Palace Green Library is going through a programme of improvement and renovation.
-These improved facilities will benefit both researchers and visitors to the Library.
-The changes will create spaces, with specialised environmental conditions and security, where the University treasures and special collections can be displayed, as well as visiting exhibitions.
-Other changes will benefit researchers in Durham, as well as those visiting from across the world.
+Since 2009, Palace Green Library has been going through a programme of improvement and renovation.
+These improved facilities are benefiting both researchers and visitors to the Library.
+Spaces have been created with specialised environmental conditions and security, where the University treasures and special collections can be displayed, as well as visiting exhibitions.
 As part of the project the 17th century Bishop Cosin’s Library has been renovated and Cosin’s books returned to their shelves.

 - developing a purpose-build special collections reading room.